methsilusenavirathne/RenderCalc/README.md

 2. Go to Edit > Preferences > Add-ons.
 3. Click the "Install" button and select the downloaded ZIP file.
 4. Enable the RenderCalc add-on by checking the box next to it.
+5. The addon will be appeared in the side panel of Blender UI

 ## Usage